AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Public Key Pinning Extension for HTTP (HPKP): a system created to protect against fraudulent certs, BUT it's very risky to have one because it can break the site unless you know what you're doing.
 Not recommended.
 - **Securing cookies**
 	- DO NOT USE PERSISTENT COOKIES THAT ARE SAVED.
 Only use session cookies, which are stored in RAM.
+	- These settings are all for the Set-Cookie header.
 	- Set-Cookie: Secure; // ensures that cookies are only sent over HTTPS
 	- HttpOnly: ensures that cookies can't be accessed by JavaScript.
 Only from the server.
 This protects against XSS attacks that try to access values in the cookie.
+	- Persistence:

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?